Updated: Feb 18

 Pertaining to being the only one of its kind or class, unique in kind.

 This objection is nothing new in Church history as well.
-Pre 325 a priest by the name of Arius in Alexandria started preaching a heresy regarding the deity of Christ, he said:
+Pre-325 (when the council of Nicea was held) a bishop by the name of Arius in Alexandria started preaching a heresy regarding the deity of Christ, he said:

 If the Father begat the Son, then he who was begotten had a beginning in existence, and from this it follows there was a time when the Son was not.